eltee1/database-er-emissions/source/er-emissions-addon/README.md

 # er-emissions-addon

-From here, the addon builds can be performed on a ER-emissions database.
+From here, the addon builds can be performed on a mxx-er-emissions base-database.
 All addons are added in seperate schemas in the base-database.

 ## File structure